Data call information and resources

 When are these Due?

-Florida law requires the data call to be submitted by March 31 of each year for data from the previous fiscal year.
-FLTA and your underwriters are working with the Office of Insurance Regulation to amend the statute to extend this deadline until a date in May, June or July.
+Florida law requires the data call to be submitted by May 31 of each year for data from the previous fiscal year.

-- For Title Insurers (including non-Florida Direct Operations)
+- For Title Underwriters (including non-Florida Direct Operations)

 FLTA Members have access to even more information and help than just for the Data Call.
 Click HERE to join FLTA now!